prisma-collective/docs/docs/patterns/action-learning.md

 3. [[participants]]
 4. [[partners]]

+the core purpose of organising all these capacity-generating roles around an intensive is to create the conditions for a systemic intervention in which *practice* is *applied* on-the-ground. applying practice means embodying the principles by which the practice comes to life, generating experiential learning value.

 The product of each action-learning journey is a [[case-study]].
 These case-studies are a multi-media, multi-perspective account of the experience, that serve the purpose of offering the learnings to a broader audience: action-learning, action-learning.
 The content of these case-studies is produced throughout the process through a kind of *participation-as-content-creation* practice:

 1. meeting recordings